 After surgery, most people go home within a fortnight, but if you have complications, you may need to stay in hospital longer.
 Some of the common issues you may have to deal with after surgery for pancreatic cancer include:

 - Pain control – As with all major operations, you will be given pain relief.
 If you are in pain when you return home, talk to your medical team about prescribing pain medication.

-- Drips and tubes – When you are in hospital, you will have a drip (intravenous infusion) to replace your body’s fluids.
-At first you will not be able to eat or drink (nil by mouth).
-You will then be restricted to a liquid diet before gradually returning to normal food.
+- Drips and tubes – While in hospital, you will have a drip (intravenous infusion) to replace your body’s fluids.
+At first you won’t be able to eat or drink (nil by mouth).
+You’ll then be on a liquid diet before gradually returning to normal food.
 A temporary feeding tube may be placed into the small bowel during the operation.
-This tube provides extra nutrition until your ability to eat and drink normally again.
+This tube provides extra nutrition until you can eat and drink normally again.
 The hospital dietitian can help you manage these changes.

-- Insulin therapy – Because the pancreas produces insulin, people who have had all or some of it removed often develop diabetes after surgery and may need insulin therapy.
-Learn more at tips on coping with diabetes .
+- Insulin therapy – Because the pancreas produces insulin, people who have had all or some of it removed often develop diabetes after surgery and may now need regular insulin injections.
+Learn more tips on coping with diabetes.

 |For information on managing dietary issues that may be caused by pancreatic cancer and its treatment visit the After treatment section.|